+8 bit value Meaning

-8-bit value Meaning 0 Command sender suggests that he alone will handle horizontal tab characters, for the connection.
-1 to 250 Command sender suggests that the other party alone should handle horizontal tab characters, but suggests that a delay of the indicated value be used.
+0 Command sender suggests that he alone will handle vertical tab characters, for the connection.
+1 + - 050 1 to 250 Command sender suggests that the other party alone should handle tab characters, but suggests that a delay of the indicated value be used.
 The value is the number of character-times to wait or number of NULs to insert in the data stream before sending the next data character.
-251 Command sender suggests that the other party alone handle horizontal tabs, but suggests that each occurrence of the character be replaced by a space.
-252 Command sender suggests that the other party alone handle horizontal tabs, but suggests that they be discarded.
-253 Command sender suggests that the other party alone should handle horizontal tab characters, but suggests that tabbing be simulated.
-254 Command sender suggests that the other party alone should handle horizontal tab characters, but suggests that waiting for a character to be transmitted (on the other simplex connection) before sending more data.
-Note that, due to the assynchrony of the two simplex connections, phase 255 problems can occur with this option.
-Command sender suggests that the other party alone should handle output horizontal tabs and suggests nothing about how it should be done.
+251 Command sender suggests that the other party alone handle vertical tabs, but suggests that each occurrence of the character be replaced by carriage-return/linefeed.
+252 Command sender suggests that the other party alone handle vertical tabs, but suggests that they be discarded.
+253 Command sender suggests that the other party alone should handle tab characters, but suggests that tabbing be simulated.
+254 Command sender suggests that the other party alone should handle the output disposition but suggests waiting for a character to be transmitted (on the other simplex connection) before sending more data.
+Note that, due to the assynchrony of the two simplex connections, phase problems can occur with this option.
+255 Command sender suggests that the other party alone should handle the output disposition and suggests nothing about how it should be done.